nebrius/raspi-io/README.md

 Raspi-io is a Firmata API compatible library for Raspbian running on the [Raspberry Pi](http://www.raspberrypi.org/) that can be used as an I/O plugin with [Johnny-Five](https://github.com/rwaldron/johnny-five).
 The API docs for this module can be found on the [Johnny-Five Wiki](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins).
-Raspi IO supports the Model B Rev 1, Model B Rev 2, Model A+, and Model B+, but does _not_ support the Model A. Raspberry Pi 2 support coming soon, stay tuned!
+Raspi IO supports the Model B Rev 1, Model B Rev 2, Model A+, Model B+, and Raspberry Pi 2 Model B,p but does _not_ support the Model A.

 ## Installation